igr/ether/README.md

 Instrastructure == Implementation
 ```

-⭐️ The big idea here is that infrastructure is an implementation detail.
+⭐️ Infrastructure is an implementation detail.

 ⭐️ [NATS](https://nats.io) cluster with JetStream - used as the _implementation_ of the `Ether` in the example. `Ether` itself has very simple interface (abstraction) that could be easily replaced with another event engine.
 Moreover, we can have an in-memory implementation for local development and testing.